 #3: Automatic End-Of-Stitch Features

 These are the things the machine should do for you.
-You want to be able to set your machine so that at the end of your seam it raises the needle, raises the presser foot, and cuts and ties off your thread.
+You want to be able to set your machine so at the end of your seam it raises the needle, raises the presser foot, and cuts and ties off your thread.
 Then when you push the Start button for your next stitch, it automatically lowers everything and starts going.
 (Of course all these things should be able to be set to your preferences or disabled should you so desire.)

 These auto features not only save you from having to reach around the machine, but will also speed up your work.
 You can stay in the flow of sewing rather than taking a break to hunt for your thread snips.

-The MC15000 has all these features plus an automatic fabric thickness sensor and an automatic presser foot pressure sensor.
+Also be on the lookout for an automatic fabric thickness sensor and an automatic presser foot pressure sensor.

 #4: Easy To Learn

 The machine should just “make sense” to you.
 You should be able to sit down and, with very little instruction, find your way around.
 You will have made a significant investment and you don’t want to have to sit through a week of classes just to learn how to do basic sewing.
-Today’s top-of-the-line machines do have some amazing embroidery and stitch customization features.
+Many top-of-the-line machines have some amazing embroidery and stitch customization features.
 When you sit down with your sales person, make sure you understand how they work.

 The MC15000 has an easy-to-follow navigation scheme for all the functions on the machine.
 It also comes with two easy-to-use iPad® apps for creating and monitoring embroidery.